 overall fantasy world created in Zumanity, a new avenue of exploration for Cirque

 All in all there are more than 5,500 costume pieces worth an estimated $6 million.

 And they up make the most provocative characters...

 Mistress of Sensuality

-The world of Zumanity unfolds under the supervision of Edie,
+The world of Zumanity unfolds under the supervision the Mistress of

-the Mistress of Sensuality.
-Edie, Cirque du Soleil's only resident
+Sensuality.
+The Mistress of Sensuality, Cirque du Soleil's only resident drag

-drag queen, guides the audience through a journey of sexual self-discovery
+queen, guides the audience through a journey of sexual self-discovery.

 The Botero Sisters

 - Vanessa Convery — (Unknown Dates)